One fire. One cauldron. And suddenly, cooking regains something essential.

 Are you planning a van road trip?

-Do you want to offer an original, French, and sustainable gift?
+Do you want to offer an original, French, and durable gift?

-Then the Culinary Trilogy in the Cauldron is for you.
+Then the Culinary Trilogy for the Cauldron is for you.

-It brings together 30 unique recipes, engraved on wood, divided into three historical worlds: ancient Gaul, the Middle Ages, and 1930s France.
+It brings together 30 unique recipes, engraved on wood, divided into three historical universes: ancient Gaul, the Middle Ages, and 1930s France.

-A collector's box set for cooking outdoors, passing on ancient gestures, and making fire a true place of sharing.
+A collector's box set for cooking outdoors, transmitting ancient gestures, and making fire a true place of sharing.

-Treat yourself now to the Culinary Trilogy in the Cauldron collector's box set.
+Treat yourself now to the Culinary Trilogy for the Cauldron collector's box.

 FAQ

-All the information to get started — even without experience.
+All the information you need to get started—even without experience.

 → Our guide to choosing your cauldron

-→ Complete guide to seasoning and maintaining your cast iron cauldron
+→ Complete guide to maintaining your cast iron cauldron

 → How to light a fire with a ferrocerium rod (practical guide)

-→ How to bake bread in a cast iron cauldron (practical guide)
+→ How to bake bread in a Dutch oven (practical guide)

 Practical information

-Use: cast iron cauldron over wood fire, bivouac, bushcraft, van life
+Use: cast iron Dutch oven over wood fire, bivouac, bushcraft, van life

 Shipping: from France